ymcui/PERT/README_EN.md

 ## Follow us
-Welcome to follow the official WeChat account of iFLYTEK Joint Laboratory of Harbin Institute of Technology to learn about the latest technical developments.
+Follow our official WeChat account to keep updated with our latest technologies!

 ![qrcode.png](https://github.com/ymcui/cmrc2019/raw/master/qrcode.jpg)

-## feedback
+## Feedback
 If you have questions, please submit them in a GitHub Issue.

-- Before submitting an issue, please check whether the FAQ can solve the problem, and it is recommended to check whether the previous issue can solve your problem.
+- **You are advised to read [FAQ](#FAQ) first before you submit an issue.**
-- Duplicate and unrelated issues will be handled by [stable-bot](stale · GitHub Marketplace), please understand.
+- Repetitive and irrelevant issues will be ignored and closed by [stable-bot](stale · GitHub Marketplace).
+Thank you for your understanding and support.
-- We will try our best to answer your questions, but there is no guarantee that your questions will be answered.
+- We cannot acommodate EVERY request, and thus please bare in mind that there is no guarantee that your request will be met.
-- Politely ask questions and build a harmonious discussion community.
+- Always be polite when you submit an issue.